 These projections are based on recent rent trends, current economic conditions, and the impact of ongoing housing programs.

 Are you looking for an apartment, or do you want to buy a house, condo, or multiplex?
 Vistoo.com offers a wide range of properties online.
-Wherever you are in Canada, take advantage of our real estate platform to find your next home.
+Explore the most popular cities and find the perfect new apartment for you.